RomualdRousseau/PyAny2Json/docs/tutorial_9.md

-# Tutorial 8 - Data extraction from paginated PDF
+# Tutorial 9 - Browse the table grah

 [View source on GitHub](https://github.com/RomualdRousseau/Any2Json-Examples).

-This tutoral is a continuation of the [Tutorial 7](tutorial_7.md).
+This tutoral is a continuation of the [Tutorial 8](tutorial_8.md).

 ***Coming soon***